Widoba/layout-assistant-cirrus-design-system/README.md

 - **Padding**: Toggle individual sides (top, bottom, left, right)
 - **Nested Frames**: Apply to nested children recursively
 - **Spacing**: Apply spacing variables to frame item spacing

+### Collection Architecture

+The plugin uses a multi-collection architecture:

+1. **Layout Collection (A1 📐 Layout)**: Contains the actual variable values (`spacing`, `padding`, `corner-radius`) that are bound to frame properties
+2. **Master Collections (A1-A4)**: Control modes for manual adjustment in the Figma UI:
+   - A1 📐 Layout: Preset layout modes
+   - A2 📦 Padding: Padding adjustment modes
+   - A3 ↔️ Spacing: Spacing adjustment modes
+   - A4 ╭ Corner Radius: Corner radius adjustment modes
+3. **Primitive Collections**: Used for hierarchy-based mode setting based on frame prefixes:
+   - `spacing-primitive`: Sets spacing mode based on prefix (parent/child/subChild/hero)
+   - `padding-primitive`: Sets padding mode based on prefix
+   - `corner-radius-primitive`: Sets corner radius mode based on prefix

+The plugin automatically handles backwards compatibility with older collection names.

 ## 🛠️ Technologies Used